Lake Meredith: Recreational activities

 Since its designation as a National Recreation Area, Lake Meredith has been an attraction for various recreational activities, including camping, fishing, and water sports of all types.
 Its long narrow profile and numerous coves make power boat sports (water skiing, tubing, wake boarding, etc.) especially popular.
 Due to the region's normally windy summer seasons, the coves are popular spots for such water sports due to their natural protection from the winds that often make the open lake waters too choppy for these activities.
 It also features camping at several sites around the lake, along with five beach areas, one accessible only by boat.
 Fishing stock includes sand bass and walleye.
 Anglers may also hope to land several other desirable species of fish such as crappie, perch, carp, large mouth bass, and small mouth bass.
-The drought from 2011-2013 took a big toll, not only on the water level, but also on the local economy of Fritch, Texas.
+The drought from 2011 to 2013 took a big toll, not only on the water level, but also on the local economy of Fritch, Texas.
 Lake Meredith is now enjoying recovery due to consecutive rainy seasons since 2014.
-The reservoir’s water level has risen over fifty feet since the record low was set on August 7, 2013.
+The reservoir's water level has risen over fifty feet since the record low was set on August 7, 2013.

 Boat ramps are located at Sanford Yake, Cedar Canyon, Fritch Fortress, Harbor Bay, and Blue West.
 All ramps are open as of June 17, 2019.